vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

     _:f32[4] = mul bmm bmm
   in (b,) }
 ```
-I truncated this earlier, but it is egregiously long in terminal.
-During
+The output is egregiously long.
+During tracing the entire loop gets unrolled.
-tracing the entire loop gets unrolled.
-Not only is this annoying to look at,
+Not only is this annoying to look at, but it makes optimising the graph take a
-but it makes optimising the graph take a long time, which makes the first call
+long time, making the first call to the function lengthy to complete. **JAX isn't
-to the function so long.
-JAX isn't aware we are in a for-loop context, it
+aware we are in a for-loop context**, it simply just takes the operations as they
-simply just takes the operations and adds it to the graph.
+come and adds it to the graph.

 Luckily, JAX exposes control flow primitives as part of its `jax.lax`
 submodule: